 Most recently, Mr. Clarke was the Arts & Culture Policy Director for the City of Portland in the Office of former Mayor Sam Adams, where he managed partnerships with local school districts, the Regional Arts & Culture Council, independent artists and arts organizations.
 He oversaw major initiatives including the creation of a dedicated public fund for arts education and access, and the implementation of an equity initiative to ensure that the full diversity of Portlanders receive the benefits of the arts in their communities.
 Mr. Clarke is a musician who has recorded and toured nationally, is fluent in Russian, and holds a B.A. from Yale University.

-Amy Botula, Arts Integration Coach, is a writer and former educator.
+Amy Botula, The Right Brain Initiative Implementation Coordinator, is a writer and former educator.
 For sixteen years, Amy worked as a classroom teacher—beginning her career at Peninsula Year-Round School and concluding it at Wilson High School.
 As a classroom teacher, she witnessed firsthand the power that the integration of the visual and performing arts has on learning.
 She watched once reluctant students thrive when given the opportunity to express themselves visually or through performance.
 And, as a high school student who transferred between her sophomore and junior year, taking an Introduction to Humanities class helped Amy to find a sense of place and purpose.
 That one class inspired her to study art history at Oberlin College and to be a teacher.
-Last year, Amy returned to the classroom as a student and participated in the Independent Publishing Resource Center’s Writing Certificate Program.
+Recently, Amy returned to the classroom as a student and participated in the Independent Publishing Resource Center’s Writing Certificate Program.
 For her final project, she published a collection of essays entitled GLOSSARY.
-Working as an Arts Integration Coach brings together many of the things Amy loves—collaboration, inquiry, creativity, and the arts.
-Amy works with East Gresham Elementary and Powell Valley in the Gresham-Barlow School District and with Sitton, James John, Vestal, Lewis, and Whitman in Portland Public Schools.
+Prior to becoming Implementation Manager, Amy worked as an Arts Integration Coach for The Right Brain Initiative, bringing together many of the things she loves—collaboration, inquiry, creativity, and the arts.

 Leigh Broussard has worked for non-profits since moving to Portland from San Diego in 2004.
 She comes to Young Audiences after working for 1000 Friends of Oregon, Cascadia Wild, and various political campaigns.
 She is a CPA and holds a SPHR certificate in Human Resources.
 In San Diego she worked as an auditor for a CPA firm on nonprofit audits while livin on a boat and sailing into Mexican waters in the winter months.
 Before moving to San Diego she had a career as financial manager and administrator of large law firms in Century City.
 She started a non-profit in Los Angeles called the “Society of Creative and Performing Artists,” which provided living and studio space for a variety of artists and performers.
 She attended Immaculate Heart College in Hollywood from which she has a BA in Chemistry, and holds a masters in Accounting from California State University Northridge.